 If you enjoy Queen, you’ll likely want to visit Queen, the Studio Experience, a museum dedicated to the group.
 Located in the Casino Barrière de Montreux, a 15-minute walk from Montreux train station, it’s more than a museum, however.
-It’s actually the studio in which the group made their recordings from 1978 to 1995.
+Actually, it’s the studio in which the group made their recordings from 1978 to 1995.

 Walking About the Old City

 I found it quite enjoyable walking about Vieux-Montreux, the old-city area of Montreux, just taking in the ambiance.
-I loved the various colored buildings with colorful flowers on window terraces or cascading over fountains along the streets.
-Beyond it, the views of the lake continually changed with the moods of the weather and time of day.
+Granted, I loved the various colored buildings with colorful flowers on window terraces or cascading over fountains along the streets.
+But beyond it, the views of the lake, which continually changed with the moods of the weather and time of day, continually mesmerized me.

 I found museums in the area as well, such as the Musée du Vieux-Montreux in Montreux’s Old Town, and others dedicated to such subjects as Swiss cameras, games, and “Belle Époque” trains, peppered about the Riviera.